hpparvi/ExoIris/doc/source/api/binning.rst

 Binning data
 ============
-.. currentmodule:: easyts.binning
+.. currentmodule:: exoiris.binning

 While EasyTS aims to be fast enough that binning of data is not usually necessary, we still may want to do it every now or then.
 For this, EasyTS provides the `Binning` and `CompoundBinning` classes that can be used to define complex, non-regular binning geometries.
-These can be used to bin spectroscopic light curve data sets stored as `~easyts.tsdata.TSData` objects using its `~easyts.tsdata.TSData.bin_wavelength` method.
+These can be used to bin spectroscopic light curve data sets stored as `~easyts.tsdata.TSData` objects using its `~exoiris.tsdata.TSData.bin_wavelength` method.

 Binning
 -------